userbradley/documentation.breadnet.co.uk/docs/certifications/cka/cka-1.md

 Deployments are the easier means to manage Kubernetes applications.
 You are able to describe your deployment in YAML, and then kubernetes automatically manages the Replica set that manages the pods.

-You would use a Deployment over a RS (Replica Set) as it allows you to do things like:
+You would use a Deployment over an RS (Replica Set) as it allows you to do things like:

 * Rolling Updates
 * Rollbacks